pluma/jquery.modal/README.md

 Hides the modal dialog and overlay.

+## modal('center')

+Centers the modal dialog on the screen.
+This is called automatically every time `open` is called.

+Version added: 0.2.1

 ## modal('option', name)

 Returns the current value of the option `name` for this modal dialog.